javiiervm/cursor_fix/README.md

 A custom, smooth, and smart software cursor designed specifically to solve the "hardware cursor glitch" on Hackintosh systems running macOS Monterey or higher.

-Instead of relying on the native GPU-drawn cursor, this project replaces it with a minimalist, software-rendered dot (built with Python + PyObjC).
-It runs flawlessly at 120Hz without lag and intelligently reacts (changes color) when hovering over interactive UI elements or window resizing borders.
+Instead of relying on the native GPU-drawn cursor, this project replaces it with fully customizable, software-rendered `.png` images (built with Python + PyObjC).
+It runs flawlessly at 120Hz without lag—even under extreme CPU stress—and intelligently reacts to the environment, instantly swapping cursor shapes when hovering over interactive UI elements or window borders.

 ## Features

-* **Multithreading:** Separates the geometry logic from the rendering engine.
-The main graphics thread runs at an uninterrupted 120 FPS, while a lightweight background thread scans the screen for interactions.
+* **Extreme Anti-Lag & Multithreading:** Separates the geometry logic from the rendering engine.
+The main graphics thread runs at an uninterrupted 120 FPS bound to `NSRunLoopCommonModes`, ensuring zero lag even during heavy system loads.
-* **Smart Hover:** Uses the macOS Accessibility API and CoreGraphics to detect buttons, links, text fields, and invisible window borders, changing the cursor's color instantly.
+* **Smart Hover:** Uses the macOS Accessibility API and CoreGraphics to detect buttons, links, text fields, and invisible window borders, instantly swapping the cursor image to match the context (Arrow, Hand, or Cell).
+* **Fully Customizable Cursors:** Uses standard 32x32 `.png` files with configurable mathematical "hotspots," allowing pixel-perfect precision whether you use native macOS extracted cursors or custom designs.
-* **App Nap Immune:** Configured at the system level as a critical user interface process to prevent macOS from suspending the Python thread to save battery.
+* **App Nap Immune:** Configured at the system level as a critical user interface process (with persistent activity tokens) to prevent macOS from suspending the Python thread to save battery.
 * **Persistent Auto-Start:** Integrated with `launchd` so it starts automatically upon login and instantly revives itself if the process ever crashes.

 ## Prerequisites